ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 Since the FPGA cannot store the .wav file, we had to employ a Micro SD card to be our storage.

-To be able to read the Micro SD card, we looked for source code to base our code off and came across this project:
+To be able to read the Micro SD card, we looked for source code to implement and came across this project:
 [Micro SD Reader](https://github.com/douggilliland/MultiComp/blob/master/MultiComp%20(VHDL%20Template)/Components/SDCARD/sd_controller_High_Speed.vhd).

+This covers the physical layer of communication between the SD Card and the FPGA.

+The Micro SD card has six pins with two of them being power and ground, and the other four being data pins.

+There are two possible options of communication: SD communication and SPI(Serial Peripherical Interface).

+We are using SPI because it has a simpler interface to use, however, it is slower than SD communication.

+SPI serializes outgoing byte data for transmission while deserializing incoming data back into bytes.

+The **first data pin for SPI** is for **chip selection**, which is an active low process that enables the Micro SD card.
+(0 = SD card activated, 1 = idle)

+The **second data pin for SPI** is for **serial clock**, which synchronizes data transmission between the FPGA and the Micro SD Card.

+The **third data pin for SPI** is for **incoming data**, which carries data from the Micro SD card to the FPGA during communication.

+The **fourth data pin for SPI** is for **outgoing data**, which carries data from the FPGA to the Micro SD card during communication.